 The hall has numerous decorated rooms, which are dedicated to different functions.
 One of the rooms is the Gothic Coronation room.
 This room, used for feasts after coronations, is one of the grand pilgrimage sites and top Aachen tourist attractions.

 In another room, you’ll enjoy watching videos playing different things about World War II.
-They also have rooms with audios and telephone guides discussing other things from commentaries on ‘Resistance Fighters’ to ‘the role that Eastern European labor workers played in Aachen during the Second World War’.
+They also have rooms with audio and telephone guides discussing other things from commentaries on ‘Resistance Fighters’ to ‘the role that Eastern European labor workers played in Aachen during the Second World War’.

 Also, you’ll see interactive screens teaching about different award winners and other key people in the German city, and City Hall history along the hall’s arc staircase.